pagkly/Zed/Investopedia3/Capital Markets What You Should Know.md

 Capital markets are used to sell financial products such as equities and debt securities.
 Equities are stocks, which are ownership shares in a company.
 Debt securities, such as bonds, are interest-bearing IOUs.

-These markets are divided into two different categories: [primary markets](https://www.investopedia.com/terms/p/primarymarket.asp)—where new equity stock and bond issues are sold to investors—and [secondary markets](https://www.investopedia.com/terms/s/secondarymarket.asp), which trade existing securities.
+These markets are divided into two different categories: [[primary markets]](https://www.investopedia.com/terms/p/primarymarket.asp)—where new equity stock and bond issues are sold to investors—and [[secondary markets]](https://www.investopedia.com/terms/s/secondarymarket.asp), which trade existing securities.
 Capital markets are a crucial part of a functioning modern economy because they move money from the people who have it to those who need it for productive use.

 ## Primary vs. Secondary Markets

 Capital markets are composed of primary and secondary markets.
 The majority of modern primary and secondary markets are computer-based electronic platforms.

 Primary markets are open to specific investors who buy securities directly from the issuing company.
-These securities are considered primary offerings or [initial public offerings](https://www.investopedia.com/terms/i/ipo.asp) (IPOs).
+These securities are considered primary offerings or [[initial public offerings]](https://www.investopedia.com/terms/i/ipo.asp) (IPOs).
 When a company goes public, it sells its stocks and bonds to large-scale and institutional investors such as hedge funds and mutual funds.

-The secondary market, on the other hand, includes venues overseen by a regulatory body like the [Securities and Exchange Commission (SEC)](https://www.investopedia.com/terms/s/sec.asp) where existing or already-issued securities are traded between investors.
+The secondary market, on the other hand, includes venues overseen by a regulatory body like the [[Securities and Exchange Commission (SEC)]](https://www.investopedia.com/terms/s/sec.asp) where existing or already-issued securities are traded between investors.
 Issuing companies do not have a part in the secondary market.
 The New York Stock Exchange (NYSE) and Nasdaq are examples of the secondary market.

 The secondary market serves an important purpose in capital markets because it creates liquidity, giving investors the confidence to purchase securities.